phoenixframework/phoenix/README.md

   * Running `mix archive.uninstall <archive_name>`, usually `mix archive.uninstall phoenix_new.ez`
   * Deleting the archives directly, which can be found in `~/.mix/archives/`

-2. Copy this directory via `git clone https://github.com/phoenixframework/phoenix` or by downloading it
+2. Copy this repo via `git clone https://github.com/phoenixframework/phoenix` or by downloading it

-3. While in the `/installer` directory, the Mix command below will create a new project:
+3. While in the `installer/` directory, the Mix command below will create a new project:

 ```bash
 $ cd installer
 $ mix phx.new dev_app --dev
 ```

-Your new project will have `:phoenix` configured as a relative path:
+Your new project will have `:phoenix` configured as a relative path dependency:

 ```
 defp deps do
   [{:phoenix, path: "../..", override: true},
 ```

-To create projects outside of the `/installer` directory, add the latest archive to your machine by following the instructions in [installer/README.md](https://github.com/phoenixframework/phoenix/blob/master/installer/README.md)
+To create projects outside of the `installer/` directory, add the latest archive to your machine by following the instructions in [installer/README.md](https://github.com/phoenixframework/phoenix/blob/master/installer/README.md)

 ### Building phoenix.js